SetVenue Cancellation Policy

 §3.6 How to Cancel

-Guests cancel through the Booking detail page in their Account dashboard.
+Guests cancel through the Booking detail page in their Account dashboard, or — for confirmed Bookings — by contacting support@setvenue.com.
 The cancellation timestamp used to determine the applicable refund tier is the moment SetVenue's system records the Guest's confirmed cancellation, not the time the Host or SetVenue acknowledges it.
-Cancellations should be initiated through the Platform.
+Cancellations should be initiated through the Platform where the cancel control is available.
 SetVenue will accept cancellations by email or phone where reasonable accommodation is required (e.g., disability, technical access issue, account-access lockout, or other reasonable basis consistent with the Americans with Disabilities Act and the California Unruh Civil Rights Act); in such cases, the cancellation timestamp is the moment SetVenue records the request, not the moment the Platform reflects it.

 §4 Cancellation by Host